Salonika Medic

 View of 37th General Hospital looking east, with 36th in the distance (Source: Français Opérateur K (code armée)., CC BY-SA 4.0 via Wikimedia Commons)

-HMHS Grantully Castle arrived in Salonika (now Thessaloniki) harbour on 26 June 1916, but Arthur wrote that they had to wait for two weeks until 9 July before they disembarked.
-He and the other members of the 37th General Hospital then travelled by rail to Vertekop (now Skydra).
-They were left on a plain, close to the railway and 1½ miles from Vertekop station.
+HMHS Grantully Castle arrived in Salonika (now Thessaloniki) harbour on 26 June 1916, a day after the 36th, but Arthur wrote that they had to wait for two weeks until 9 July before they disembarked.
+They were delayed as many administrative details had to be settled by the authorities The hospitals were there to treat Serbians, under French administration, but the hospital staff were under British jurisdiction.
+Once disembarked, Arthur and the other members of the 37th General Hospital then travelled by rail to Vertekop (now Skydra).
+They arrived at a level plain, close to the railway and 1½ miles from Vertekop station, a site which had been agreed upon by the British Commanding Officers and the French, a few days before.
 There the 37th General Hospital was established, alongside the 36th General Hospital, both attached to the Royal Serbian Army, which at that time was no longer able to supply its own medical services, having lost so many medical personnel in the Great Retreat through the Albanian mountains during the winter of 1915 – 1916.

 36th General Hospital (Source: Français Opérateur K (code armée)., CC BY-SA 4.0, via Wikimedia Commons)